tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 81 (DuFr).md

 - The party visited the forest of [[Orenlas]], where they explored the living city of [[Erelion]], visiting the sacred elder tree and meeting Caretaker [[Erdhin]], the gardener [[Ealwen]], the retired solider [[Vahaiya]], and the poet [[Cirdore]].
 - After [[Kenzo]] attempts to get [[Ealwen]] to join the crew of [[Vindristjarna]], she says that while she does not feel she can leave [[Erelion]], she does know a few people who might want to join the ship as a gardener.
 - The party spoke with the ancient [[Elves|elf]] [[Arheste]], who told them about the days of [[Drankorian Empire|Drankor]]: the [[Drankorian Civil War|civil war]] that ended centuries of peace; the rise of [[Omnis Pura]]; [[Apollyon|Apollyon]]'s reign; and his attempted ascension to godhood and ultimate downfall.
-- After spending a day speaking with an learning from [[Arheste]], the party got a desperate message from [[Riswynn]], informing them that [[Grash]] was nearly finished constructing a massive trebuchet, 400 feet tall at least, and if they did not arrive soon, [[Uzgukhar]] would be destroyed.
+- After spending a day speaking with an learning from [[Arheste]], the party got a desperate message from [[Riswynn]], informing them that [[People/Other Nonhumans/Grash]] was nearly finished constructing a massive trebuchet, 400 feet tall at least, and if they did not arrive soon, [[Uzgukhar]] would be destroyed.

 #### The Story of Apollyon and Cha'mutte